-Prerequisites: DMA 010-020 or MAT 060 or MAT 003, DRE 097 or RED 090 or ENG 002 or ENG 111
+Prerequisites: DMA 010-020 or MAT 060 or MAT 003 or BSP 4003, DRE 097 or RED 090 or

 This course introduces basic concepts of micro- and macroeconomics.
 Topics include supply and demand, optimizing economic behavior, prices and wages, money, interest rates, banking system, unemployment, inflation, taxes, government spending, and international trade.
 Upon completion, students should be able to explain alternative solutions for economic problems faced by private and government sectors.